Unlike some breeds, there are a variety of German Shepherd colors and markings to choose from within this breed.

 The most dominant color in the German Shepherd breed is a sable color.
 Most people are not familiar with a sable German Shepherd; they are used to seeing the typical black and tan variety.

 Sable dogs can range in color from a very light gray or tan to a darker, richer red or gray color to a dark brown or black color.
-All shades of sable are acceptable but dark pigment is preferred.
+All shades of sable are acceptable, but the dark pigment is preferred.
 Lighter sables lack pigment, causing them to be washed out.

 Bicolor shepherds are considered a variation of the black and tan.
 The dog’s entire body is black except for a few areas of brown or tan, usually on the feet, under the tail, in the eyebrows, and sometimes there is a small spot on the cheeks.

-Darker black and tans are often advertised incorrectly as bicolor but a true bicolor is very dark with very little color on the body at all.
+Darker black and tans are often advertised incorrectly as bicolor, but a true bicolor is very dark with minimal color on the body at all.
 The only way to identify a puppy at birth as a bicolor versus a black is to look for a little bit of brown under their tail.

-In some circles there a debate whether bicolor is an actual color or simply a pattern.
-Regardless, it’s known that bicolor is recessive to the typical black and tan patterns such as a saddle back or blanket back, and bicolor dogs will carry another bicolor gene or black gene recessively.
+In some circles, there are debates about whether bicolor is an actual color or merely a pattern.
+Regardless, it’s known that bicolor is recessive to the typical black and tan patterns such as a saddleback or blanket back, and bicolor dogs will carry another bicolor gene or black gene recessively.
 Bicolor is the most recessive acceptable color other than solid black.

 Bicolor shepherds are not seen in West German show lines but are found in various working lines.

-In the GSD breed the white color is actually an absence of color.
-It is called a masking gene; the dog’s true genetic color is masked, making the dog appear white in color.
-A white GSD has the genetic color of a black and tan, sable, or black but you will not see these colors.
+In the GSD breed, the white color is an absence of color.
+It is called a masking gene; the dog’s true genetic color is masked, making the dog appear white.
+A white GSD has the genetic color of a black and tan, sable, or black, but you will not see these colors.

-There are breeders and owners who responsibly breed and show their white shepherds under various organizations.
+Some breeders and owners responsibly breed and show their white shepherds under various organizations.
 The White German Shepherd Dog Club International (WGSDCII) was created to help promote and maintain the white-coated GSD.
 The American White Shepherd Association (AWSA) was also founded for the recognition and preservation of the White Shepherd in the United States.

 Never choose a German Shepherd based on color alone.
-While you may have a color preference, please look for more important traits such as health, temperament, working ability, and structure.
+While you may have a color preference, please look for more essential traits such as health, temperament, working ability, and structure.